aquaticus/nexus433/README.md

 You should see new sensors in Home Assistant interface.
 Now you must create a group or view to show them.
 Note that the device `name` is automatically generated.
 You can change the name by adding an appropriate section to the configuration file.
 Remember to change the name *before* sensor is discovered.

-There is no easy way to remove MQTT discovered sensors from Home Assistant.
-Once added they will be shown on the list of sensors forever.
-If you like to experiment only with sensors, consider adding sensors manually as described in the next chapter.

 ## Adding sensors manually to Home Assistant